gogins/csound-cxx-opcodes/README.md

 -  1 = The `ClangInvokable::init` method is called, but not the
    `ClangInvokable::kontrol` method.
--  2 = The `ClangInvokable::kontrol` method is called once for every
+-  2 = The `ClangInvokable::init` function is not called, but the
-   kperiod during the lifetime of the instrument, but the `ClangInvokable::init` function is not called.
+   `ClangInvokable::kontrol` method is called once for every kperiod during the lifetime of the instrument.
 -  3 = The `ClangInvokable::init` method is called once at the
    init pass for the instrument, and the `ClangInvokable::kontrol` method is called once every kperiod during the lifetime of the